 The data is very helpful, though it’s not clear what all the data sources are Exploding Topics uses.
 I compared the searches/mo (see screenshot below) and found that it seems to be Keyword Planner search volume.
 However, the trends data is not just a pull from Google Trends.
 There seem to be several sources at play.

-Exploding Topics also provides you the rate of monthly growth and exponential growth, which can be very helpful to access how quickly a topic is growing.
+Exploding Topics also provides you with the rate of monthly growth and exponential growth, which can be very helpful to access how quickly a topic is growing.

 A free account will get you 2 monthly trends per month into your inbox but for everything else, you have to pay.
-There is no search feature for unregistered users or free accounts but the data seems to be measured in absolute numbers instead of relative ones.
+There is no search feature for unregistered users or free accounts, but the data seems to be measured in absolute numbers instead of relative ones.
 I haven’t tried the paid account out but registered for a free one and enjoy the trends so far.